 - Title Page - Your name, major, project title, mentor's name, and department only on this first page

-- Following Pages - Goals and objectives, project description, methodology, time commitment required for the project, connection with your educational and career goals, and budget summary
+- Following Pages - Goals and objectives, project description (including a short literature review), methodology, time commitment required for the project, connection with your educational and career goals, and budget summary

 - If your project involves human subjects that require IRB approval, you must include a section in your proposal about where you are in the IRB approval process.

 - If you also wish to be considered for SURES funding you must indicate this in this proposal.
 Please affirm that you will be able to fully participate in the program from May 29th, 2018 to August 3, 2018 and attend all Thursday seminars (noon-1pm).
 Please state how you have been involved in energy and sustainability organizations or extracurricular activities.
 You should also address how your project is connected to energy and/or sustainability.